bloominstituteoftechnology/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  A relational database is a set of tables that stores data using columns and rows.
+This data can then be searched and filtered by using SQL (Structured Query Language).

+  SQL is the language used to search a relational database.

 - [ ] Why do tables need a `primary key`?

+  A primary key is necessary to prevent duplicate entries in a table and to help prevent anomalies.
+A unique primary key make searching that resource very easy.

 - [ ] What is the name given to a table column that references the primary key on another table.

+  Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  An additional table that contains it's own primary key and the foreign keys to the other tables it is linking to.

 ## Minimum Viable Product